St Stephen's Presbyterian Church and Manse, Queanbeyan: Design and construction of St Stephen's Church

 At a ceremony on 16 May 1872, Charles McKeahnie's wife Elizabeth laid the foundation stone of the church.
 Work on the building then proceeded very slowly.
 The main reason for this was that the Building Committee had neglected to bind the contractors to any schedule.
 Eventually, still in an unfinished state, the church was opened and the first service conducted in it on 8 March 1874.
 At this time, all of the church's window openings were covered with calico because the manufacturer had not yet supplied the stained glass windows.
 As well, a temporary fence of rough palings surrounded the church grounds because Kealman had been unable to obtain sufficient seasoned timber to complete the picket fence and gates.
 For the same reason, he had not been able to finish the pews, the church having to borrow seating from the Court House and the Methodist Church for the opening ceremony.

 One highly satisfactory aspect of the opening was that the church had cleared all costs of construction and fitting out.
-The fees for the contractors on the building, the quarryman and the foundry, as well as sundry expenses, had amounted to A£583 pounds.
+The fees for the contractors on the building, the quarryman and the foundry, as well as sundry expenses, had amounted to A£583.
 It is unclear whether this amount included the additional 100 pounds for the decorative buttresses, but this cost had of course been met by four of the better-heeled members of the congregation.